subash2021/sre-project-demo/README.md

 # Trading System Observability Platform

-##Architecture
-This project uses Docker Compose to orchestrate a multi-container environment that simulates a real-world SRE scenario.
-The architecture is designed to generate a measurable load against an application and observe its performance and reliability in real-time. graph TD
+graph TD
     subgraph "SRE / Operator (Your Browser)"
         A[SRE User] --> B[Locust UI <br> localhost:8089];